OhelmX/ohelmx/ok3dx/README.md

 Show init progress - requires `argo`, see below:

 ```
+source vars.sh
 argo logs -f @latest
 ```

 ### Access the services

-When it has finished (see the argo logs above, or there are no longer init pods running), all pods should be `Running` or `Completed`.
+When it has finished (see the argo logs above, or there are no longer init pods running), all non-init pods should be `Running` and init pods `Completed`.

 Create a superuser: